w3c/vc-di-eddsa-test-suite/README.md

 filter implementations based on a specific tag in your local configuration file.

-For instance, if your `.localImplementationsConfig.cjs` config file looks like above in the `di-eddsa-2022-test-suite`, you can adjust the tag used in each test file of the test suite to filter the implementations by `localhost` instead of `eddsa-rdfc-2022`.
+For instance, if your `.localImplementationsConfig.cjs` config file looks like the config above, you can adjust the tag used in each test suite to filter the implementations by `localhost` and other tags.
+The tags used to filter implementations in the test suites should be in `./config/runner.json` in the tags section.

 ## Implementation